~ NEW QUERIES - MESSAGES etc. ~

 CLICK HERE To read the episodes on GenForum

-I apologize for weak English, I think that text will be comprehensible aly. jacek_lowinski@wp.pl
+I apologize for weak English, I think that text will be comprehensible aly. - jacek_lowinski@wp.pl

 August 20, 2005

 I'm looking any information, on JOHN PACE from BIRMINGHAM, born abt 1789 in England, died April 1831 in Bialogon Poland.
-He married Ann Tetley (Fitley), her dougther Mathilde Pace as christiansing in July 1817 Wedensbury.
+He married Ann Tetley (Fitley), her dougther Mathilde Pace as Christening in July 1817 Wedensbury.

 If you look at this page, it'll help.
 I'll have a look for the marriage of JOHN PACE b 1761 SHARESHILL to CATHERINE.
 Maybe Catherine's surname was HARGROVE. probably where the JOHN HARGROVE PACE b 1794, got his middle name from.

 1. John Founes - Pace our the great grandfather Białogon this wins over of the oldest factories metallurgical in Poland.
 Established in 1817 year on suburb Kielc by Stanislaw Staszic initially as foundry to melting the non-ferrous metals, and then the factory of Budowy of Machin, because the natural resource, which oneself Staszic he expected in neighbourhood, they disappointed.
 It machines hereinto were imported was factory from Englandi and to setting of their English arrived, and between them John Pace our great great grandfather.
-Dressed in some jacket with of the the time fashion the whether frock coat the modes of machine drew in for tail and he got lost.
+Dressed in some jacket with of the the time fashion the whether frock coat the modes of machine drew in for tail and he got lost - (killed).
 The board towards his memory was has built in on walls of factory which exists to today.
 Two of these English machines worked till 1956 year.
 The factory exists up to here, the factory of pumps, part of factory documents is in Archiwum at present in Kielcach.
 John he had son and daughter, which hid at Skarbków for some time, then hr.
 Skarbkowie gave wife - widow after John Pace, aswidow's pension, Mstyczów property and brick-yard.
 Son got Mstyczów, daughter went out married for Schirmer.
 Supposedly Schirmer, Helusia and they know Olek they interest them oneself genealogy and have message about family.

-2. Z beginning XIX century the duke Xawery Drucki - Lubecki he imported to Poland the foreigners - the experts the aim of extension evolvent oneself the home industry.
+2. Z beginning XIX century the duke Xawery Drucki - Lubecki he imported to Poland the - the experts the aim of extension evolvent oneself the home industry.
 In 1826 year the engineer arrived from Anglii John Founes the Pace which was charged the device of mechanical factory in Bialogon under Kielce.
 He got lost tragically, drawn in through flywheel in eve actuation in 1831 year the plates shop new.
 His son he - Józef Pace - received from Russian government high damages, for which purchased Mstyczów in 1856 year from Leon Skorupka.

 3. Aleksander Bocheński, Wędrówki po dziejach przemysłu polskiego, część II.
 IW „PAX”, Warszawa 1966.
 S. 360.